solomonsunday/solomonsunday/README.md

 ## I'm a Son, Brother, Developer, and Team Member!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
+- 🔭 Currently major on front-end and Backend
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects and Develop a Solution that solves real life Problem
 - ⚡ Fun fact: I love to Swim and play chess

 ### Connect with me: